NATIONAL STRESS AWARENESS DAY

 - Develop coping skills for anxiety.

 - Identify and let go of the things you cannot change.

-- Exercise helps us to let go of built-up anxiety.
+- Exercise to help us to let go of built-up anxiety.

-- Eating a balanced diet fuels our bodies so we’re able to better cope with stress.
+- Eating a balanced diet fuels our bodies so we’re able to better cope with the stress.

 Develop a routine to help you lessen your tension.
-Go for a walk, do some deep breathing, get some exercise or a massage or take a long, relaxing bath.
+Go for a walk, do some deep breathing, get some exercise or a massage, or take a long, relaxing bath.
+If you’re struggling with the amount of stress in your life, seek help.
+You can speak to your doctor or check with your employer for an assistance program designed to help employees balance their life.
 Post your ideas using #StressAwarenessDay on social media.